ScottW514/terraform-provider-datapower/docs/data-sources/http_user_agent.md

 - `reg_exp` (String) Specify the shell-style expression to define the URL set.
 - `remote_address` (String) Specify the hostname or IP address of the remote HTTP server.
-  - Required When: `skip`=`false`
-  - Not Valid When: attribute is not conditionally required
 - `remote_port` (Number) Specify the port on the remote HTTP server.
-  - Required When: `skip`=`false`
-  - Not Valid When: attribute is not conditionally required
 - `skip` (Boolean) Specify whether to forward requests to the remote HTTP server.
 When not enabled, specify the remote host and port of the HTTP server.
-  - Default value: `false`

 <a id="nestedatt--result--pubkey_auth_policies"></a>